- I need help using ARTstor for my classes. Where should I go?

 I need to prepare a PowerPoint presentation using high-quality images.
 What resources are available to me?

-Cornell University Library maintains two large image databases, ARTstor and Luna Insight, which host many diverse collections.
-Both ARTstor and Luna include presentation tools that allow you to export your presentation to PowerPoint.
+Cornell University Library maintains many image databases, which are available in ARTstor and the Library's Digital Collections website.
+ARTstor includes presentation tools that allow you to export your presentation to PowerPoint.
 Faculty, staff, and other Cornell affiliates who have a need for special account privileges for instruction, research and development may gain access to the presentation tools by emailing a request to VR Help.
-Select "image database help" as the type of help you need, and include in the "description" field, "ARTstor Instructor Password Request" or "Insight Password Request" and indicate if you are faculty, staff, or other Cornell affiliate.
+Select "image database help" as the type of help you need, and include in the "description" field, "ARTstor Instructor Password Request" and indicate if you are faculty, staff, or other Cornell affiliate.

 I've heard that ARTstor has its own presentation software called OIV.
 Where can I get a copy of this?